danielmaleh/CoBAR_grp7/README.md

 # CoBAR_grp7
 project for CoBAR

-The main file running in the enviorment flygym-v1 is Project.py.
+The main file running in the enviorment flygym-v1 is Project.ipynb.

-It has been executed.
+It has been executed and the results are already in it.

 the ignore file can be discarded, but contains work that has been done.